JaviLib/bitcoinnodefromscratch/README.md

              HiddenServicePort 50001 10.6.0.11:50001  (the first port is the receiving and last port is outgoing) .To get the TOR/Onion address
              cat /btc/tor/lib/electrs/hostname
+       .the first is the port that the onion is listening on, the second is the destination container port .if you don't specify a port at the end of a domain it will default to 80 for http and 443 for https

 # Specter multisig wallet
  using the latest image from docker lncm/specter-desktop:v1.7.0